Category Archives: Romantic Comedy

 I’m a huge fan of the musical genre, especially during the 1950s and 1960s heyday.
 The Pajama Game falls somewhere in the middle for me, inferior to the brilliant West Side Story (1961) and Gypsy (1962) but holding its own with other fun musicals like Guys and Dolls (1955).

-This shouldn’t elicit a determination that The Pajama Game is juvenile or fluff because it’s solidly crafted and professionally made.
+This shouldn’t mean that The Pajama Game is juvenile or fluff because it’s solidly crafted and professionally made.
 Every musical number sounds good and is choreographed well.

 It’s careful to remember that the singing and dancing shouldn’t let the viewer forget that a sneaky liberal slant emerges in the story and a women’s liberation/progressive woman slant is exposed if the viewer looks carefully enough.